bauerindustries/todos-rest-api/README.md

 The MongoDB database is hosted on MongoDB's Atlas Database.

 ## Requirements:
-* Environmental variable MONGODB_URL set to database connection string (supplied by database host)
+* Environmental variable MONGODB_URL for database connection string
-* Environmental variable ALLOWED_DOMAINS set to domain/s permitted to connect to this API (in this case https://cute-peony-3eb499.netlify.app)
+* Environmental variable ALLOWED_DOMAINS for domain/s permitted to connect to this API

 ## Front-end:
 For more details on the workings of the Front-end, API, please see the repository [Readme](https://github.com/bauerindustries/vue-frontend-for-todo-api/edit/main/README.md).